 On behalf of our district, I attended the City Council’s meeting on February 11th, in the hopes that the Council would approve their Planning Commission’s recommendation to grant our district’s request to rezone the small parcel of surplus property at the southwest corner of the Laurel ball fields.
 As has been shared previously, this property is not needed by the district for any public purpose and was declared surplus by the board many months ago.
 The board’s intention is to rezone the parcel as R-1, and then sell the parcel to a developer.
 The board plans to use the proceeds from that sale towards paying down the debt for the property at 18th and Rose that will eventually need to be developed for a new school site due to the tremendous growth that is occurring in our city- and that growth is expected to have a significant impact on the district’s schools due to growth in our school-aged population.
 Despite more than a year of effort on this process, thousands of dollars in attorney’s fees and countless hours of district staff time- the City Council did not approve the rezone request at their February meeting.

 The District’s land use attorney, Bill Kloos, has been in communication with the City’s attorney who has indicated that the District’s request will be reconsidered by the Council at their next meeting, at 6:30 PM on Tuesday, March 10th.
 Junction City’s Mayor was in attendance at Monday night’s board meeting and expressed his support for the District’s request; board members, staff members and interested community member are encouraged to attend the March 10th City Council meeting to express support for this proposal.

 BOARD MEETING NEWS

-The board’s next meeting is scheduled for Monday, April 22nd at 6 PM.
+The board’s next regular meeting is scheduled for Monday, February 16th at 6 PM.
 Until then, GO TIGERS!